-Generally the child's key person is responsible for the correct administration of medication to that child.
+Generally the manager, deputy manager or the room leader is responsible for the correct administration of medication to that child.
 This includes ensuring that parent consent has been given, that medicines are stored correctly - either on the top shelf in the fridge (if requiring refrigeration), or in the medication box which is stored out of children's reach alongside a copy of this policy.

-We will not accept medication from a parent/carer without a completed medication form.
+We will not accept medication from a parent/carer without the appropriate completed medication form.